A simple introduction to AR using ARFoundation

 ・Unity 2019.3.0b11

-The AR camera works properly in this version.
+The AR camera works correctly in this version.

-now done with AR Foundation.
-Since we are only testing on iOS, we will import only ARKit.
-If you are also supporting Android, import ARCore as well.
+This time, we are only planning to test it on iOS, so we will only import ARKit.
+If you also need to support Android, you will need to import ARCore as well.

 ■ Project Settings (iOS)

-・Since the camera will be used, enter an appropriate description in Camera Usage Description
+. ・Since the camera is used, enter an appropriate description in Camera Usage Description

 . ・Check Require ARKit support